-Having a strong, engaging brand will set your new business apart and enable you to attract and retain customers.
+Having a strong, engaging brand will set your new business apart and help you attract and retain customers.
 Branding is just as important to small firms and start-ups as it is to large, well-established businesses.
 Remember - everything you do in business affects perceptions of your brand.

 What is a brand?

-A brand is so much more than a business name, logo, typeface or choice of colours (important as these all are).
-Think of branding as the experience customers and others have when they engage with your business and the perception they're left with.
+A brand is so much more than a business name, logo, typeface or choice of colours (although these are all important).
+Think of branding as the experience customers and others have when they engage with your business, and the perception they're left with.

 Why are brands successful?